-Women are also more likely to be diagnosed with the condition.
+Women are disproportionately diagnosed with fibromyalgia.
 According to the National Institutes of Health, between 80% and 90% of people diagnosed with fibromyalgia are women.

-The treatments, unfortunately, are not always effective in eliminating symptoms.
-Studies have found that serotonin-norepinephrine reuptake inhibitors, Duloxetine (Cymbalta) [1] and Milnacipranz (Savella) [2] were only 30% and 50% respectively more effective than placebo in reducing the pain of fibromyalgia.
+Fibromyalgia treatments are not always effective in eliminating symptoms.
+Studies have found that serotonin-norepinephrine reuptake inhibitors, Duloxetine (Cymbalta) and Milnacipran (Savella), were only 30% and 50% respectively more effective than placebo in reducing fibromyalgia pain.

 Pregabalin (Lyrica), the anticonvulsant drug used for neuropathic pain, was more effective than placebo in reducing pain and improving sleep in a meta-analysis of 3,808 fibromyalgia patients.
 However, “only a minority of patients achieve moderate or substantial pain relief.”
 It remains unclear whether Cymbalta, Savella, or Lyrica will reduce other important manifestations of fibromyalgia including cognitive and affective presentations.